File: JLCDB (pdf)

 Permissible administration of medical marijuana to a qualified student

-A qualified student's primary caregiver may administer a permissible form of medical marijuana to a qualified student in a designated location if all of the following parameters are met:
+A qualified student's primary caregiver may administer a permissible form of medical marijuana to a qualified student if all of the following parameters are met:

 - The qualified student's parent/guardian provides the school with a copy of the student's valid registration from the state of Colorado authorizing the student to receive medical marijuana;

-- The qualified student's parent/guardian or primary caregiver shall be responsible for providing the permissible form of medical marijuana to be administered to the qualified student;
+- The qualified student's parent/guardian or primary caregiver provides the permissible form of medical marijuana;

-- The district prepares, with the input of the qualified student's parent/guardian, a written plan that identifies the form, designated location(s), and any protocol regarding administration of a permissible form of medical marijuana to the qualified student.
-The written plan shall be signed by the school administrator, the qualified student (if capable) and the qualified student's parent/guardian.
+- The School District prepares, with the input of the qualified student's parent/guardian, a written plan that identifies: the permissible form, designated location(s), designated storage container and location, any volunteer, and any protocol regarding administration of a permissible form of medical marijuana to the qualified student.
+The written plan shall be signed by the school administrator, the qualified student (as appropriate) and the qualified student's parent/guardian.

-This policy conveys no right to any student or to the student's parents/guardians or other primary caregiver to demand access to any general or particular location on school or district property, a school bus or at a school-sponsored event to administer medical marijuana.
+This policy conveys no right to any student or to the student's parents/guardians or other primary caregiver to demand access to any general or particular location to administer medical marijuana.

-Student possession, use, distribution, sale or being under the influence of marijuana inconsistent with this policy may be considered a violation of Board policy concerning drug and alcohol involvement by students or other Board policy and may subject the student to disciplinary consequences, including suspension and/or expulsion, in accordance with applicable Board policy.
+Student possession, use, distribution, sale or being under the influence of marijuana inconsistent with this policy may be considered a violation of Board policy and may subject the student to disciplinary consequences

-If the federal government indicates that the district's federal funds are jeopardized by this policy, the Board declares that this policy shall be suspended immediately and that the administration of any form of medical marijuana to qualified students on school property, on a school bus or at a school-sponsored event shall not be permitted.
-The district shall post notice of such policy suspension and prohibition in a conspicuous place on its website.
+If the federal government indicates that the School District's federal funds are jeopardized by this policy, the Board declares that this policy shall be suspended immediately and that the administration of any form of medical marijuana to qualified students on school property, on a school bus or at a school- sponsored event shall not be permitted.
+If this occurs, the School he District shall post notice of such policy suspension and prohibition in a conspicuous place on its website.

 Colo.
 Const.
 Art.
 XVIII, Section 14 (establishing qualifications for use of medical marijuana)